koraa/cupdev.net/contents/blog/010_fibonacci.md

 *O(1)*

-This is like the naive algorithm generating the entire sequence except that it's recursive and will fail after a couple hundred iterations because the python joksters have out of pure trolling prowess not yet implemented proper [tail call optimization](https://en.wikipedia.org/wiki/Tail_call)
+This is like the naive algorithm generating the entire sequence except that it's recursive, much more pretty and it will fail after a couple hundred iterations because the python joksters have out of pure trolling prowess not yet implemented proper [tail call optimization](https://en.wikipedia.org/wiki/Tail_call)

 ```